-Assessment rubric Weighting (%) a) What do you see?
-Initial response to the scenario What information do you need (questions for client etc) 10 b) What are you thinking?
-Abnormalities observed based on presenting signs/data Problem list so far If left untreated what is the likely progression of the problem?
+Assessment rubric Weighting (%) a) What do you see?Initial response to the scenarioWhat information do you need (questions for client etc) 10 b) What are you thinking? - Abnormalities observed based on presenting signs/data - Problem list so far - If left untreated what is the likely progression of the problem?
 20 c) What will you do? - How will you investigate the problem? - What is your differential diagnosis? - How will you confirm your diagnosis, manage the case, minimise the risks?
-30 d) Has the candidate demonstrated a logical and safe approach to investigating and managing the case?
-Is there evidence of sound clinical judgement?
-Can the candidate argue the strengths and weaknesses of different approaches?
-Is there evidence of a sound clinical process that is transferable to other cases?
-Score for d) will be guided by responses a) - c).
-40
+30 d) Has the candidate demonstrated a logical and safe approach to investigating and managing the case? - Is there evidence of sound clinical judgement? - Can the candidate argue the strengths and weaknesses of different approached. - Is there evidence of a sound clinical process that is transferable to other cases.
+Score for d) will be guided by responses a) - of the candidate demonstrates.
+40 es? s?